gemshub/GEMSGUI/Run_Reactoro.md

-## gems3gui { GEMS-Reactoro } ##
+## gems3gui { GEMS-Reactoro project } ##

-Now we have first worked version of GEMS-Reaktoro project.
+Now we are at the end of Stage 1 having the first working variant of GEMS-Reaktoro code.
-We can calculate Systems and Processes on remote server.
+With GEMS-Reaktoro GUI, we can set up a chemical equilibrium problem as usual and compute Systems and Processes using the GEMS3K code as a standalone server.

-Numbers was tested to Kaolinite and Solvus projects More detailed comparison would be done on next tasks.
+The accuracy of results and their consistency with the trunk GEM-Selektor version 3.7.0 has been tested on Kaolinite and Solvus projects; more detailed comparisons will be done in the next tasks.

-For Gem2mt calculation we use internal TNodeArray class, it would be connect for server in next tasks.
+For GEM2MT reactive transport simulations, we use so far the internal TNodeArray class, which will be connected to GEMS3K server in the next tasks.
+Main focus at Stage 2 will be to modify Reaktoro as a standalone server using ZeroMQ messaging in a similar way as it has been already done with GEMS3K, and arrange a compatible I/O file exchange to be able to run Reaktoro server alternatively to GEMS3K server and compare the results of solving the same test equilibria and processes.
+This task may be facilitated by using the new JSON format of GEMS3K I/O files, already readable/writable by GEMS3K server and possible to be used by the Reaktoro/Optima server.

-### Building and run GEM-Selektor ###
+### How to build and run GEMS-Reaktoro ###

 For more details see README.md